-Let’s talk about “difficult” children; first let me be clear that this article like many articles is simply for reference as no child is identical to another.
-This is not a simple topic to address, in fact there is no manual, no parenting book, no specific advise from other parents or even our own experience with another one of our children to use and magically get it right.
-All of those things can help us develop our mental strength, maturity, point of reference about children’s behaviour, ultimately it all comes down to your own gut, your intuition and how much do you really know your child or better yet how much does your child know the real you.
+Let’s talk about “difficult” children; first let me be clear this article like many articles, is simply for reference as no child is identical to another.
+This is not a simple topic to address, in fact there is no manual, no parenting book, no specific advise from other parents or even our own experience with another one of our children, will not help us to magically get it right.
+All of those things can help us develop our mental strength, maturity, point of reference about children’s behavior; ultimately it all comes down to your own gut, your intuition and how much do you really know your child or better yet how much does your child know the real you.
 As we dive into this subject, let’s keep an open mind and an open heart, these two are essential when trying to reach a “difficult” child.

 Although this article is meant to help parents of “difficult” children, some of the guidelines written here can be applied with pretty much everyone; it is important however to distinguish the difference between a child who has no ability to fully understand his/her own emotions vs a young adult or adults in general.
 We need to be mindful of not using some of these guidelines on people who may actually need you to be more self assertive instead of enabling “bad” behavior.